Nijinsky (horse): 1969: two-year-old season

 Nijinsky's first four races were all at the Curragh.
 In June, he started at odds of 4/11 and won the six-furlong Erne maiden race easily.
 He followed up with wins in the Anglesey Stakes and the Railway Stakes.
 On his fourth appearance, he was extended for the first time in the Beresford Stakes.
 He won decisively from Decies, a colt who went on to win the Irish 2000 Guineas in 1970.
 Having proved himself the best of the Irish two-year-olds, he was sent to England in October to contest the Dewhurst Stakes at Newmarket.
-Ridden for the first time by Lester Piggott, he was held up at the back of the six-horse field before moving through to take the lead inside the final furlong, earning top rating in the British Free Handicap.
+Ridden for the first time by Lester Piggott, he was held up at the back of the six-horse field before moving through easily to take the lead inside the final furlong, earning top rating in the British Free Handicap.

 1970: three-year-old season

 Spring

 On his first appearance as a three-year-old, Nijinsky beat the four-year-old Deep Run in the Gladness Stakes at the Curragh in April.
 The colt was then sent back to Newmarket for the 2000 Guineas over one mile.
 He started the 4/7 favourite against thirteen opponents.
 Nijinsky took the lead two furlongs from the finish and, without being put under any pressure by Piggott, pulled clear to win by two and a half lengths from Yellow God.
 The second had won the Ascot 2,000 Guineas trial and the previous year's Gimcrack Stakes, as well as finishing a close second in the Middle Park Stakes.